Residential Tenancies Amendment Bill

 - Landlords can end a tenancy with 14 days’ notice where the tenant has assaulted the landlord, their family or an agent, and a criminal charge has been filed.

-The Government is also keeping the 2020 amendment to keep tenants safe, by making sure they can withdraw from a tenancy where they are a victim of family violence.
+The Government has also kept the 2020 amendment to keep tenants safe, by making sure they can withdraw from a tenancy where they are a victim of family violence.

 Next steps